-36A less familiar alternative to the open primary would be to merge primary and general elections into a single event through adopting new voting rules, such as Instant Run-off Voting (IRV).
+50A less familiar alternative to the open primary would be to merge primary and general elections into a single event through adopting new voting rules, such as Instant Run-off Voting (IRV).
 See Issacharoff et al., at 1132-1141; Richard Briffault, Lani Guinier and the Dilemmas of American Democracy, 95 Colum.
 L. Rev. 418 (1995).
-Support for IRV seems on the rise, with two major cities, San Francisco and Minneapolis, having adopted it recently.
+Support for IRV appears to be rising; cities that now use it include San Francisco, Minneapolis, Oakland, Memphis, Springfield, IL, among others.